hashicorp/terraform/README.md

 # Supported features

 ## Setup zones
-    * Links supported
+    * Normal primary zones supported
-    * Secondary zones supported
+    * Links to other zones supported
-    * Metadata *may* be supported, but is untested
+    * Secondary (slave) zones supported

 ## Setup records in those zones
     * A, MX and CNAME records are supported.